 - The Company has a surety bond of an insurance company in connection with the Copperstone Property and the Brewery Creek property.
-Cash collateral of \$1,468,065 (US\$1,083,729) is held with Intact Insurance in the name of the Company in a short-term cashable account.
-In the three months ended March 31, 2023 an additional amount of \$1,474 (US\$242,000) was added to the cash collateral for the surety bond. - > The activities of the Company are subject to environmental laws and regulations promulgated by government agencies from time to time.
-Environmental legislation generally provides for restrictions and prohibitions on spills, releases or emissions into air, discharges into water, management of waste, management of hazardous substances, protection of natural resources, endangered species and reclamation of lands disturbed by mining operations. - ➤ On January 28, 2013, the Company entered into an Exploration Memorandum of Understanding (the "MOU") with Kaska Nation represented by the Ross River Dena Council and Liard First Nation regarding exploration activity in their traditional territory. - An Amended and Restated Socio-Economic Accord for the Brewery Creek Project was entered into with the Tr'ondëk Hwëch'in First Nation in September 2012.
+Cash collateral of \$1,434,858 (US\$1,083,729) is held with Intact Insurance in the name of the Company in a short-term cashable account. - The activities of the Company are subject to environmental laws and regulations promulgated by government agencies from time to time.
+Environmental legislation generally provides for restrictions and prohibitions on spills, releases or emissions into air, discharges into water, management of waste, management of hazardous substances, protection of natural resources, endangered species and reclamation of lands disturbed by mining operations. - An Amended and Restated Socio-Economic Accord for the Brewery Creek Project was entered into with the Tr'ondëk Hwëch'in First Nation in September 2012.
 Key aspects of the Socio-Economic Accord include the Company's commitment in respect of training and scholarships, and the annual community legacy project grant, amounting to \$60,000 per annum while the mine is operating.